 If a school sends a pupil home to “cool off”, even if parents are in agreement, this is an exclusion and the school have a responsibility to record it as an exclusion.
 When these types of exclusions are not recorded they are unlawful.
-They may also be referred to as an unofficial or informal exclusions.
+These may also be referred to as an unofficial or informal exclusion.

 Education during a suspension or exclusion

-If alternative education has not been arranged within 5 days, or a parent is not happy with the education identified, we recommend that they contact the school (for fixed period exclusions), or the Education Inclusion Service (for permanent exclusions) and if the child or young person has an EHCP the SEND team.
+If alternative education has not been arranged from the 6th day, or a parent is not happy with the education identified, we recommend that they contact the school (for fixed period suspensions), or the Education Inclusion Service (for permanent exclusions) and if the child or young person has an EHCP the SEND team.

 Special Educational Needs and Disabilities (SEND) and suspensions